few-shot-learning/Keras-FewShotLearning/README.md

 numpy arrays, with or without callbacks.
 When designing more advanced `keras.Sequence` or `tf.data.Dataset` for training, it is advised (and some examples are provided) to use Pandas though it is not necessary at all.

-We think that fast experimentation requires the good level of modularity.
-Modularity means that the flow of operations should be described as a sequence of operations with well defined interfaces.
-Furthermore you should be able to change or update any of these single operations without changing anything else.
-For these reasons we think that stacked Layers as well as stacked (chained) Pandas or tf.data operations are the right way of building ML pipelines.
-In this context we also rely on ImgAug for preprocessing the data.

 Feel free to experiment and share your thought on this repo by contributing to it!

 ## Getting started